-On each boss is placed a star of night: Canmathon with beams unshorn; Col-derna rising from a cloud; Ul-oicho robed in mist; and the soft beam of Cathlin glittering on a rock.
-Smiling on its own blue wave, Rel-durath half sinks its western light.
+On each boss is placed a star of night: Can-mathon with beams unshorn; Col-derna rising from a cloud; Ul-oicho robed in mist; and the soft beam of Cathlin glittering on a rock.
+Smiling, on its own blue wave, Rel-durath half sinks its western light.
 The red eye of Berthin looks, through a grove, on the hunter, as he returns, by night, with the spoils of the bounding roe.
-Wide, in the midst, arose the cloudless beams of Ton-théna, that star, which looked, by night, on the course of the seatossed Larthon: Larthon, the first of Bolga's race, who travelled on the winds.
-White-bosomed spread the sails of the king, towards streamy Inis-fail; dun night was rolled before him, with its skirts of mist.
+Wide, in the midst, arose the cloudless beams of Ton-thena, that star, which looked, by night, on the course of the sea-tossed Larthon: Larthon, the first of Bolga's race, who travelled on the winds.
+Whitebosomed spread the sails of the king, towards streamy Inis-fail; dun night was rolled before him, with its skirts of mist.
 Unconstant blew the winds, and rolled him from wave to wave.
 Then rose the fiery-haired Ton-théna, and smiled from her parted cloud.

-Larthon blessed the well-known beam, as it faint

-gieamed on the deep.
+Larthon blessed the well-known beam, as it faint gleamed on the deep.

 Beneath the spear of Cathmor, rose that voice which awakes the bards.
 They came, dark-winding from every side; each with the sound of his harp.
-Before him rejoiced the king, as the traveller, in the day of the sun; when he hears, far rolling around, the murmur of mossy streams: streams that burst, in the desert, from the rock of roes.
+Eefore them rejoiced the king, as the traveller, in the day of the sun; when he hears, far rolling around, the murnur of mossy streams: streams that burst, in the desent, from the rock of roes.

 "Why," said Fonar, "hear we the voice of the king, in the season of his rest?
 Were the dim forms of thy fathers bending in thy dreams?
-Perhaps they stand on that cloud, and wait for Fonar's song; often they come to the fields where their sons are to lift the spear.
+Perhaps they stand on that cloud, and wait for Fonar's song; often they come to the fields where their sous are to lift the spear.
 Or shall our voice arise for him who lifts the spear no more; he that consumed the field, from Moma of the groves?"

 "Not forgot is that cloud in war, bard of other times.
 High shall his tomb rise, on Moi-lena, the dwelling of renown.
-But, now, roll back my soul to the times of my fathers: to the years when first they rose on Inis-huna's waves.
-Nor alone pleasant to Cathmor is the remembrance of wood-covered Lumon: Lumon of the streams, the dwelling of white-bosomed maids."
+But, now, roll back my soul to the times of my fathers: to the years when first they lose, on Inis-luna's waves.
+Nor alone pleasant to Cathmor is the remembrance of wood-covered Lumon.
+Lumon of the streams, the dwelling of whitebosomed maids."

 "Lumon" of the streams, thou risest on Fonar's soul!
 Thy sun is on thy side, on the rocks of thy bending trees.
-The dun roe is seen from thy furze; the deer lifts his branchy head; for he sees, at times, the hound on the half-covered heath.
-Slow, on the vale, are the steps of maids; the white-armed daughters of the bow: they lift their blue eyes to the hill, from amidst their wandering locks.
+The dun roc is seen from thy fuzze; the deer lifts his branchy head; for he sees, at times, the hound on the half-covered heath.
+Slow, on the vale, are the steps of maids; the white-armed daugiters of the bow: they lift their blue eyes to the hill, from amidst their wandering locks.
 Not there is the stride of Larthon, chief of Inis-huna.
 He mounts the wave on his own dark oak, in Cluba's ridgy bay.
 That oak which he cut from Lumon, to bound along the sea.
-The maids turn their eyes away, lest the king should be lowly laid;
+The maids turn their eyes away, lest the king should be lowly laid; for never had they seen a ship, dark rider of the wave!